tvgerwe/ENEXIS/workspaces/sandeep/ned/ai-agents/README.md

 **prophet_api_forecast_client.py**
 SUMMARY: Standalone Python client for calling the Prophet forecast API endpoint.
 Useful for testing, scripting, or integrating Prophet-based forecasting into other Python workflows.

+---

+**langchain_pipeline_flow.py**
+SUMMARY: Provides LLM-powered natural language querying and summarization over the AI agent pipeline flow logs.
+Tracks each API call (build, forecast, cross-validation) and enables conversational visibility into pipeline execution using LangChain.
+Integrates with the orchestration layer to log each step for later analysis or Q&A.